Merret/URLSaver/README.md

 And you can add URLs to the list.

-Then copy the URL of list (like [https://merret.github.io/URLSaver/?id=123mng](https://merret.github.io/URLSaver/?id=123mng)) share them!
+Then copy the URL of list (like [https://merret.github.io/URLSaver/?id=123mng](https://merret.github.io/URLSaver/?id=123mng)) to share them!

 ## Thanks
 Thanks [myjson.com](https://myjson.com/) provides service about JSON storing.